zqian50/apcsa_material/classwork/ArrayList/ClimbInfo/directions.md

   return numNames;
 }```

-a) Does this implementation of the distinctPeakNames method work as intended when the addClimb method stores the ClimbInfo objects in alphabetical order by name as described in part (1)?
+Does this implementation of the distinctPeakNames method work as intended when the addClimb method stores the ClimbInfo objects in alphabetical order by name as described in part (1)?
 Yes/No and why?
 Write your response to this question in file answer.txt or answer.md or answer.pdf.